ClaireRoberts1403/LostInTheDark/README.md

 - Game play tested by setting win value to five, both versions work win or lose with the pop up deploying.
 - Could not get the mute button to mute audio.
 - Could not get the highscore to be displayed on highscore board.
 I could find no soloution using Javascript to do this.
 - All code run through a formatter.
-[I used htmlformatter](https://htmlformatter.com/)
+I uesed [htmlformatter](https://htmlformatter.com/)
-- Code ran through browsers compatability tester[I used Do is use?](http://doiuse.herokuapp.com/) Found less than 1% compatability issues with other browsers.
+- Code ran through browsers compatability tester.
+I used [Do is use?](http://doiuse.herokuapp.com/) Found less than 1% compatability issues with other browsers.
 - Code ran through html mark up validator.
-[I used validator](https://validator.w3.org/) It highlighted a issue with a button being use with a link.
+I used [validator](https://validator.w3.org/) It highlighted a issue with a button being use with a link.
 This was fix by styling the link as a button.
-- Testing through mobiReady.
-[I used mobiready](https://ready.mobi/) highlight a lack of favicon and issues with CSS not rendering the background image.
+- Testing through mobiReady.[Mobiready](https://ready.mobi/) highlight a lack of favicon and issues with CSS not rendering the background image.
 Issue due to adding a background color if image failed.
 - Responsive testing.
 [I used responsive test tool](http://responsivetesttool.com/) highlighted that the game size may actually be a little small at the mobile size.
 Also highlight an issue with the scores and level text moving and jumping.
 - From the results of responsive testing no stylesheet for tablet size devices is needed.
 - From more user testing on mobile devices in its current format the game seem best suited to computer play using a mouse to touch the arrows.
 This is something that could be looked into more in the future.